Chapter 3 Using R Markdown

 ## [1] 4

 What we’ve done here is write a snippet of R code, ran it, and printed the results (as they would appear in the console).
-While the above code isn’t anything special, we can extend this concept so that our R markdown document contains any data, figures or plots we generate throughout our analysis in R. For example:
+While the above code isn’t anything special, we can extend this concept so that our R Markdown document contains any data, figures or plots we generate throughout our analysis in R. For example here is a time series of 2018 ambient atmospheric O3, NO2, and SO2 concentrations (ppb) in downtown Toronto:

 library(tidyverse)